August 10. Kazinform's timeline of major events

 EVENTS

-1995 - The Abai state cultural and historical memorial complex is unveiled in the city of Semipalatinsk.
-It also includes a museum, a madrassa and a mosque where Abai studied.
+The Abai state cultural and historical and literary-memorial complex was opened in 1995 in the city of Semipalatinsk, in which one can find a museum, madrassa and mosque where Abai had studied.

-2010 – A 10m-monument to eminent son of the Kazakh land, composer Suyunbay Aronuly next to the Sports Palace is installed in Taldykorgan city.
-The bronze monument is designed by Kazakh architect Kazbek Zharylgapov and sculptor Merlan Azmagambetov.
+2010 saw the installation of the statue to the prominent son of Kazakh soil, composer Suyunbay Aronuly facing the Sports Palace building took place.
+The statue’s authors are renowned Kazakh architect Kazbek Zharylgapov and sculptor Merlan Azmagambetov.

-2012 - The volume of oil extracted from the Karakuduk oilfield located 365 kilometers northeast from Aktau city in Mangistau region exceeds the mark of 10 million tons.
-Oil is first discovered in the Karaduk oilfield back in 1972, however, the industrial exploration starts only in 1998.
-The first million tons of oil is extracted in 2003.
+In 2012, the volume of oil extracted from the Karakuduk oilfield, Mangistau region, reached 10 million tons.
+The oilfield is 365 kilometers northeast from Aktau city.
+Oil was first discovered in Karaduk oilfield in 1972, which followed by industrial exploration in 1998.
+In 2003, the first million tons of oil was extracted.

+In 2014, Tbilisi, Georgia, held the Little Miss Universe Awards, where Kazakhstan was represented by sisters Kseniya and Anastasia – 13 and 10 years old at the time, respectively.

-2014 – Two sisters from Kazakhstan Kseniya and Anastasia Mikhailovskiy take part in the 9th edition of the Little Miss Universe Awards in Tbilisi, Georgia.
-Kseniya is crowned the Little Miss Universe – 2014, Super Grand prix titles, while Anastasia becomes the Little Miss Universe grand prix-2014.
+Kseniya performed the Akku dance and was awarded the Little Miss Universe – 2014, Super Grand prix titles.
+Anastasia was given the Little Miss Universe grand prix-2014 title in her age category as well as the Little Miss Elegance 2014 title.
+She also received a certificate for the best national costume.

-2014 - Two prominent Kazakhstani wrestlers Vadim Psaryev and Zhaksylyk Ushkempirov are inducted into the FILA International Wrestling Hall of Fame in Switzerland.
+In 2014, two accomplished wrestlers of Kazakhstan Vadim Psaryev and Zhaksylyk Ushkempirov were inducted into the FILA International Wrestling Hall of Fame, Switzerland.

-2016 - Kunanbay film is screened as part of the main program of the 7th Kazan International Muslim Film Festival along with 60 feature films, documentaries and animated films from 33 countries.
+In 2016, Kunanbay film was screened in the main competition section of the 7th Kazan International Muslim Film Festival alongside 60 feature films, documentaries and animations from 33 countries.

-2017 - Kazakhstan for the first time in history takes part in the 18th World Summer Polonia Games held in the Polish city of Toruń.
-The event brings together teams of amateur athletes from 32 countries.
-Team Kazakhstan consists of 17 amateur athletes from the cities of Nur-Sultan and Almaty who collect 11 medals at the event.
+In 2017, Kazakhstan for the first time took part in the 18th World Summer Polonia Games held in the Polish city of Toruń bringing together teams of amateur athletes from 32 countries.
+The Kazakh team made up of 17 amateur athletes from Astana (now Nur-Sultan) and Almaty won 11 medals, including three gold medals.

-2017 - National Geographic-produced film about the Kazakh capital’s Nur-Sultan (former Astana) constructions premieres in 22 languages in more than 40 countries.
+In 2017, the film by National Geographic about the Kazakh capital’s megaconstructions premiered in 22 languages in more than 40 countries.
+The film also featured First Kazakh President-Elbasy Nursultan Nazarbayev.

-2017 – The State of Qatar announces free of charge visas for the nationals of the Republic of Kazakhstan who can now stay in its territory for 30 days with a possible 30-day extension of their visas.

-2017 - Kazakh singer Dimash Kudaibergen is named the Best Singer of the Year at Golden Melody Awards in Hong Kong.
+In 2017, Kazakh singer Dimash Kudaibergen was the best in the nomination Best Singer of the Year at Golden Melody Awards in Hong Kong.

-2020 – The National Bank of Kazakhstan issues collectors’ coins ‘ABAI.
-175 JYL’ as part of ‘The Outstanding Events and People’ series.